Kwango

 Kwango is a province of the Democratic Republic of the Congo.
 It is one of the 21 provinces created in the 2015 repartitioning.
 Kwango, Kwilu, and Mai-Ndombe provinces are the result of the dismemberment of the former Bandundu province.
 Kwango was formed from the Kwango district whose town of Kenge was made the provincial capital and thus gained city status.

 The province takes its name from the Kwango River, a tributary of the Kasai River that defines part of the international boundary between the DRC and Angola.

+Geography

+Tree-cover loss year in Kwango, 2001-2024, from the Global Forest Change dataset.

+Kwango is located in the southwestern Democratic Republic of the Congo.
+It has an international border with Angola to the south, and borders on the provinces of Kongo Central to the west, Kinshasa to the northwest, Kwilu to the north, and Kasaï to the east.
+The entire province has a tropical savanna climate by the Köppen-Geiger climate classification.